Civic agriculture: Criticism

-There is a wide range of criticism that those opposed to civic agriculture provide as reasons for a community to not participate in the practice.
 One critique is that although civic agriculture is focused on localization and a modern means of economic sustainability, it still relies upon traditional economic practices of supply and demand.
 Without the participation of an industrial sector as the connector between the farmer and the consumer, the farmers of a particular region are directly constrained to demand oriented economics.
 Another critique of civic agriculture is that in fostering a sense of entrepreneurship, farming practices become individualized as a marketing technique for differentiation.
 In attempting to differentiate their product, farmers limit the spread of information regarding their particular farming practices in order to compete within the respective market.
 While one of the goals of civic agriculture includes connecting the farmer to the community, some argue that it indeed does not and furthers the separation between the two as farmers are still isolated socially and geographically.
 There also exist the concern with regards to power within the community, as the power is not necessarily equally divided.
 Wealthier individuals hold a higher power of the dollar and have the ability to control both the farmer and the poorer consumers in terms of what is produced and what is available for consumption respectively.